 Generally the community is at low risk from a wildfire event due to high coastal humidity, but in the intermittent dry periods with east winds from summer to late fall, wildfire risk can elevate quickly.
+A significant challenge is the lack of multiple avenues of egress out of the city and access for fire suppression to respond into challenging areas which threaten the city and the Ecola Creek Forest Reserve (ECFR).
 Table II-56.
-Wildfire Exposure indicates 35% of the community is at moderate risk from wildfire.
+Wildfire Exposure on page 202 indicates that 35% of the community is at moderate risk from wildfire.